First things first.

-I figure one of the reasons for this is because most fundraisers are not wealthy.
+I figure the impetus for this is that most fundraisers are not wealthy.
 So they usually don’t have much experience with highly-considered, high-dollar decisions — especially philanthropic giving decisions.
 It’s only when they buy cars, houses, or plan big vacations that they ever need to involve themselves with highly-deliberative purchase processes.

 I believe this must be one of the main reasons why so many fundraisers feel so comfortable disseminating communications that inspire mostly impulse-oriented, low-dollar decisions using direct response methods (including direct mail, telemarketing and email).
 The transactional nature of those kinds of efforts is more likely to align with how they give when they support causes.
 As a result, the sector tends to spend most of its fundraising dollars in a ‘comfortable’ arena — focused on inspiring low-dollar, transactional decisions instead of on inspiring high-dollar, more deliberate decisions (even though most of the money nonprofits collect comes from relatively few major donors making impactful gifts thanks to a more deliberative process).

 Another thing to note about the current paradigm for many is that learning how to associate with very wealthy people and provide them with communications that line-up with their more deliberate consideration process is quite challenging.
-For many, it’s easier to simply sign another purchase order allowing a vendor to spray and pray (with junk mail and spam) low-dollar donors than it is to build an infrastructure that aligns with a major and legacy gift donor’s consideration timeline.
+For many (especially marketing staff), it’s easier to simply hit the ‘send’ button on an email blast or sign another purchase order allowing a vendor to spray and pray (with junk mail and spam) tons of low-dollar donors than it is to build a seriously strategic communications infrastructure that aligns with a major and legacy gift donor’s consideration timeline.

 What follows is predictable.
-Most of the vendors (especially direct response agencies) seeking to provide services that are attractive to fundraisers adjust their pitches and proposals with a concentration on low-dollar, transaction-oriented fundraising efforts that generate lots of small donations.
+Most of the marketers in-house or the vendors (especially direct response agencies seeking to provide services that are attractive to fundraisers) adjust their pitches and proposals with a concentration on low-dollar, transaction-oriented fundraising efforts that generate lots of small donations.

 How vs. Why